The Inside Scoop from Top Rover Sitters

-When you’re starting your business, it can be hard to know when to begin—so we got the inside scoop from top sitters Caitlin D. and Patricia P. They told us all about their experience pet sitting and what advice they’d give to sitters just starting out.
+When you’re starting as a pet sitter, it can be hard to know when to begin—so we got the inside scoop from top sitters Caitlin D. and Patricia P. They told us all about their experience pet sitting and what advice they’d give to sitters just starting out.

-I rely heavily on reviews to build my business.
-Many new clients have told me they booked me primarily because of my many good reviews.
+I rely heavily on reviews to attract new pet owners.
+Many new owners have told me they booked me primarily because of my many good reviews.

-I also make sure to meet other owners on walks and at dog parks.
-I’ve gotten many new clients by meeting them this way.
+I also make sure to meet other owners on walks and at parks.
+I’ve gotten many new bookings by meeting them this way.

 The most rewarding part of being a pet sitter is when the pet becomes comfortable with you and starts to feel at home with you.
 I love when a pet curls up next to me and falls asleep.

 That’s when I know the pet is really comfortable and I’ve done my job!

 I would tell a new sitter to make sure they are pricing their services in a range that will get them booked.
 Making money is great, but you want to make sure that it’s affordable enough that owners will book you.